 Blue Ribbon Bags responds

-To find out more about this case, I spoke to Gabriel Menkin, CEO of Blue Ribbon Bags.
+To find out more about this case, I spoke to Gabriel Menkin, CEO of the company.

-Menkin explained that when a passenger’s luggage goes missing, the company works closely with the airline to locate the bag.
+Menkin explained that when a passenger’s luggage goes missing, his team works closely with the airline to locate the bag.

 Since Blue Ribbon doesn’t use any physical tracking devices, I asked how the company does this.
 Menkin couldn’t tell me specific trade secrets.
 But he explained that the company has risen to the top of the lost luggage tracking industry by using its proprietary technology.
 The reason Blue Ribbon Bags can offer the $1,000 guarantee is that the company almost always finds the lost luggage its team is challenged to locate.